-Here’s what to expect when you’re replacing your air conditioner.
+Here’s what to anticipate when you’re replacing your air conditioner.

-When to Replace Your Air Conditioner
+The Best Time to Replace Your Air Conditioner

-Knowing when to repair or replace your air conditioner might be difficult.
-Here’s what we advise.
+Knowing when to repair or replace your air conditioner might be tricky.
+Here’s what our pros advise.

 Replace